Bruce Lipton PhD: Quack, ignoramus

 …I mean, we were, we were….it was purpose and design through the entire process.

 This is straight up Intelligent Design creationism.
 New Agers usually don’t like to number themselves with fundamentalist Christians, and neither does Lipton.
-That’s probably why he pulled back from saying “we were…we were designed,” preferring instead to put it in the passive voice.
+He seems to have pulled back from saying, “we were…we were designed.”

 And the relevance about that is that when we bought into the Darwinian theory…